Ishq (2021 film)

 Ishq: Not a Love Story is a 2021 Indian Telugu-language romantic thriller film directed by S. S. Raju.
 Produced by Mega Super Good Films production studio, the film stars Teja Sajja and Priya Prakash Varrier in lead roles.
 It is the remake of 2019 Malayalam film of the same name.
-Mahati Swara Sagar is composing the music of the film.
+Mahati Swara Sagar has composed the music of the film.
 The film was released on 30 July 2021.

 Plot

 The film revolves around the life of a man named Siddharth alias Siddhu and his girlfriend, Anasuya alias Anu.

 Siddhu works at an information technology firm and takes time off from work to attend his sister's wedding.
 While on leave, he and his girlfriend Anu go on a date where they encounter Madhav, sitting in a car with his other friend.
 They both convince Siddhu that they are police officers and that he and Anu will be arrested if they don't escort them.

 Siddhu and Anu are mentally tortured while driving around with them.
 Madhav tries to make a move on Anu while Siddhu is away.
 Tired of his actions, his friend leaves the three of them alone.
 He continues to harass them but leaves after Siddhu pays him off.
 The two then go to Anu's hostel without speaking.
-A frustrated Siddhu asks Anu what he has done to her.
-Upset by his question, she gets out of the car and Siddhu angrily drives back home.
+A frustrated Siddhu asks Anu what Madhav has done to her.
+Upset by his question and the fact that Siddhu did not even ask her how she was after the traumatic episode, she gets out of the car and Siddhu angrily drives back home.

 While Siddhu is restless at home, he decides to take revenge.
-He goes back to the place where he originally met them and discovers that Madhav is just an ambulance driver and his friend is just a tailor.
+He goes back to the place where he originally met the two men and discovers that Madhav is just an ambulance driver and his friend is just a tailor.
 Siddhu finds his address and goes to his house while he is away.
 He is greeted by his wife, Jyothi and his daughter, Shravya.
 He enters the house and makes a scene.
-When Madhav arrives home, he and Siddhu get into a fight, with Siddhu breaking his legs.
+When Madhav arrives home, he and Siddhu get into a fight, with Siddhu breaking Madhav's legs.
 Siddhu attempts to leave but is stopped by a procession on the road.
-Siddhu begins to torture his wife and daughter in the same way he tortured him and his girlfriend.
+Siddhu begins to torture his wife and daughter in the same way Madhav tortured him and his girlfriend.